renatus777rr/arduino-uefi-firmware/README.md

 # How to install it?
 Download the file from releases, open it in arduino ide and upload it.
 # How to use it?
 To get into UEFI press the button on joystick module.
-And to leave press same button.
+And to leave press same button(on old release), select 4 option in menu(new)
 # What needed for this project?
 Small 128x64 oled screen, joystick module.